Jefferson Masonic Temple

 5418 W. Gale St.

-The Jefferson Masonic Temple is one of just a few remaining active Masonic Temples in the city limits of Chicago.
-Originally home to the Providence Lodge, the building eventually became the meeting place for several different Masonic Lodges concurrently.
-It played an important role in the history of Jefferson Park.
-Now absorbed into King Oscar Lodge, the building is owned by a nonprofit, the Jefferson Masonic Temple Association.
+The Jefferson Masonic Temple, completed in 1913, is one of a few remaining active Masonic Temples in the city limits of Chicago.
+Freemasons played an important role in the history of Jefferson Park, and can trace their history in the area back to 1868.
+The Providence Lodge, which built the structure, eventually merged with the King Oscar Lodge, and the space is now shared by several different Lodges and owned by the nonprofit Jefferson Masonic Temple Association.
 The building was rededicated in 2012 after significant renovations that enhanced energy efficiency.